SalesforceLabs/OrgCheck/docs/index8.classdiagram.md

 ## Recipes

-A `Recipe` can be defined as a data transformer that needs some input data (from `Dataset`) and then transform the data all together into a complexe structure.
+A `Recipe` can be defined as a data transformer that needs some input data (from `Dataset`) and then transform the data all together into a complex structure.

 Most of the time, the recipe combines multiple objects that are related to each other, like a `User` and its `Profile`.